 - Maintains confidentiality and makes every reasonable effort to ensure the security of written, verbal and electronic patient information.

-- Respects the patient’s (including children and young people and their parents) right to be fully informed establishing a context for self- determination, assent (children) and informed consent.
+- Respects the patient’s (including children and young people and their parents) and family’s right to be fully informed establishing a context for self- determination, assent (children) and informed consent.